replicante-io/replicante.io/content/docs/devnotes/main/notes/fail-locks.md

 The behaviour of the system in the event of loosing a lock varies based on the operation being performed while the lock is lost.

-## Cluster state refresh
+## Cluster orchestration

-The refresh process is multi-phase:
+The orchestration process is multi-phase:

-  * Fetch nodes: lock is checked before each node is updated.
+* Update nodes data: lock is checked before each node is updated.
+* Action scheduling: lock is checked before each action is scheduled.
 * Data aggregation: lock is checked before updating.

 ### When a lock is lost during fetch

 Each node is processed independently so nodes that have been updated before the lock was lost will have their state updated correctly.